gSchool/DNA-release-2/03-Phase-2/04b-sea-of-metrics.md

 * type: checkbox
 * id: d03d2738-8312-450f-b888-8e40d1da72b0
-* title: Your Metrics 1
+* title: !Your Metrics 1
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->